jamie3/sabre-node-api/README.md

 # Sabre Node API

 A collection of Sabre SOAP APIs exposed via a simpler RESTful API within a node app.
+I f***in hate soap, so this alleviates some of the pain.

 ## Start